Photo by Mary Moon 🙂

 - We got married in Las Vegas 5 years later.
 It was a planned wedding and an Elvis impersonator did not officiate but it was still fun 🙂

-One of the most important lessons I’ve learned is how to prioritize and more importantly, how to sloooow down.
-It’s easy to get too busy, especially as your kids get older, but I’ve found living slowly and intentionally to be extremely important for my family, but it’s only a realistic expectation when I am engaged, organized and calm.
-This blog has grown out of me and Izzy’s mutual love of meaningful parenting and intentional living.
-We’ve found this to be much easier with plenty of resources on hand, which is why we’ve organized this blog into three categories: recipes, crafts and activities, to help YOU stay engaged, organized and calm as well.
+One of the most important lessons I’ve learned since becoming a mom is how to prioritize and slow down.
+It’s easy to get too busy, but I’ve found living intentionally to be important for my family.
+It’s only a realistic expectation when I am engaged, organized and feeling calm though.
+This blog has grown out of me and Izzy’s mutual respect for meaningful parenting and intentional living.
+We’ve found this to be much easier with plenty of resources on hand, which is why we’ve organized this blog into three categories: recipes, crafts and activities, to help YOU stay engaged, organized and feeling calm as well.

-Embracing the slow and intentional life probably came from my own childhood.
+Embracing the slow and meaningful life probably came from my own childhood.
 Like Izzy, I also started my life in a cabin in the middle of the woods with no electricity or running water (only mine was out in the bush in Canada).
-Later, we moved back to the states and I grew up on a small ranch nestled in the mountains of rural western Montana.
-It was hard work, homesteading, but my childhood was sweet in a lot of ways.
-My siblings and I grew up, mostly barefoot, wild and free…as long as our chores were finished, that is.
-We woke with the sun, drank warm milk from my mother’s milk cow, then we pulled on our muck-boots, and began our routine of morning chores, before running off to play (or going to school).
+Later, we moved back to the states and I grew up on a small ranch in western Montana.
+My siblings and I grew up mostly barefoot, wild and free…as long as our chores were finished, that is.

-After our chores were done though, it was time for fun!
-My brother and I would grab our baskets or backpacks and head to the woods, with my mother’s words, “be home for supper!” still trilling in our ears.
-We spent hours of our childhood foraging for mushrooms or berries, collecting, making, creating and building something from nothing.
+We spent hours of our childhood foraging for mushrooms or berries, collecting, and exploring.
 We climbed trees, and hiked, and looked for animals to watch and listen to.
 We built forts and shelters and pathways through our property.
-We spent entire summers wrapped up in a daydream: chasing fairies and hunting for gnomes or elves or the mushroom-capped forest children.
-We dammed the creek and swam and fished.
-The free-range childhood my brother and I enjoyed makes me eager to provide a similar experience to my own little ones.
-You will find many forest school and Waldorf inspired crafts and activities on this blog that emulate the free-range childhood I so loved.
+We spent entire summers damming the creek and swimming and fishing.
+The free-range childhood I enjoyed makes me eager to provide a similar experience for my own kids.
+You will find many forest school inspired crafts and activities on this blog that echo the free-range childhood I so loved.

-As an adult, I now live in Northern New Mexico, and instead of homesteading, I live in a hundred-year-old adobe home in a really funky and busy emerging arts district in Santa Fe.
-I don’t live alongside cattle, horses, hogs, and poultry as I once did and I don’t have an acre of land to dedicate to an extensive vegetable garden like my mother had.
-Instead, I have neighbors on both sides and a busy street out front and I only have room for a tiny garden and three backyard hens, but even in this much different environment, I think I can offer my children an equally nourishing and wild childhood.
+As an adult, I now live in Northern New Mexico, and instead of ranching like my folks did, I live in a 100-year-old adobe home in a funky and vibrant neighborhood in Santa Fe.
+I have neighbors on both sides and a busy street out front and I only have room for a tiny garden and my backyard hens, but even in this much different environment, I can offer my children an equally nourishing and wild childhood.
 Mountains and forests and the high desert are all around us to explore and learn from.
 We can ride our bikes to the library and farmer’s market.
 And unlike some of the Southwest, we are fortunate to have all four seasons here, which provide an exceptional natural rhythm for the crafts and activities we choose to spend our time on – a common theme you will find on this blog.